Lost-Crow23/Tech221_virtualisation/Sparta_App_deployment.md

 <h4>Step 4</h4>

 - We ssh into our vagrant key folder to which is within the `ubuntu Linux`.
-- Now we are our in our vagrant file, and we need to `ls` and `cd` onto our app folder.
+- Now we are in our vagrant file, and we need to `ls`(Checks contents within the folder) and `cd` (Change directory) onto our app script folder.

 <h2>Iteration to use within our terminal to implement sparta app</h2>

-- We can run the command `sudo gem install bundler` , which is package for Ruby which managers and installs dependices.
+- We can run the command `sudo gem install bundler` , which is a package for Ruby which manages and installs dependices.
+- `bundle` is used to ensure the correct ruby modules (gems) don't interfere with the app's requirements.
+- `rake spec` checks what we have installed as our gem dependencies and if missing we use `gem list` to decide what to install or not.
+(Since i run off
+MacOs, it did not work for specific operating system)

 <h4>Step 1</h4>

+ - node.js nodejs --v and pm2 was missing from the list so therefore following commands are required:

+`sudo apt-get install nodejs -y`

 `sudo apt-get install python-software-properties`